why is pongal celebrated

 4. Photosynthesis

-Finally, the significance of Pongal also comes from the emphasis given to understanding the role of science for example photosynthesis in improving agriculture.
+Finally, the significance of Pongal also comes from the emphasis given to understanding the role of science, for example, photosynthesis, in improving agriculture.
 Why is Pongal celebrated?

-It’s not just a cultural festival but a celebration deeply rooted in scientific principles and practices that are integral to agriculture and human health.
+Why is Pongal celebrated?
+It’s not just a cultural festival but a celebration deeply rooted in scientific principles and practices integral to agriculture and human health.
+Why is Pongal celebrated?
+It marks the significance of the harvest season and the vital connection between nature, agriculture, and human well-being.

 Pongal Rituals – A Divine Connection